Brain Tumour Causes

 Unfortunately, the type of pesticides and specific brain tumours related to their exposure were not recorded in most of the studies that formed the basis of these reviews.

-There is also a study that suggests a connection between being a hairdresser, personal hair dye use and an increased risk of developing a brain tumour.
+There are studies that suggest a connection between being a painter, working in the printing industry, being a hairdresser, personal hair dye use and an increased risk of developing a brain tumour.

-No specific products or chemicals have been identified as being a direct cause of brain tumours, and any connection is hard to clarify due to the complexity of the wide variety of chemicals used in hair products, the variation in dosage and exposure time of individual people, and the interplay between chemicals and individual genetics and metabolism.
+No specific products or chemicals have been identified as being a direct cause of brain tumours, and any connection is hard to clarify due to the complexity of the wide variety of chemicals used in these industries, the variation in dosage and exposure time of individual people, and the interplay between chemicals and individual genetics and metabolism.

 Can what we eat cause a brain tumour?